Dabangg 3

 Dabangg 3 is a 2019 Indian Hindi-language action drama film directed by Prabhu Deva and jointly produced by Salman Khan Films, Arbaaz Khan Productions and Saffron Broadcast & Media Limited.
-The third installment in the Dabangg film series,it is a prequel to Dabangg (2010) and Dabangg 2 (2012).
+The third installment in the Dabangg film series, it is a prequel to Dabangg (2010) and Dabangg 2 (2012).
 The film stars Salman Khan, Sudeepa, Sonakshi Sinha, Saiee Manjrekar and Arbaaz Khan.
 It also features Pramod Khanna, Dimple Kapadia and Mahesh Manjrekar in supporting roles.
 Written by Salman, the story follows corrupt cop Chulbul Pandey's journey of conflict when he comes across an old ruffian, Bali Singh, whose plain sight refreshes his memory in a trudge down the past, unaware that this can affect the present and the future in more ways than one.

 Principal photography begun in April 2019 and was completed in September 2019.

 Dabangg 3 was theatrically released worldwide on 20 December 2019, on the Pre-Christmas weekend, in Hindi, and dubbed in Tamil, Telugu, and Kannada languages.
 It became the first Hindi film to be released in Kannada after the ban on Kannada dubbed films in Karnataka was removed.
 The film received negative reviews from critics, who panned its screenplay, direction, and writing, but praised the performances of Salman Khan and Sudeepa.
-The film's collections were further affected by the CAA protests, making it the lowest-grossing film in the franchise.
+The film's collections were allegedly affected by the CAA protests, making it the lowest-grossing film in the franchise.